jerryzhao173985/ai-ml-sdk-for-vulkan/docs/source/cloning.rst

 .. tip::
     You can initialize the repo with only the components you need.
 This also fetches only the dependencies required by the selected components.
-The :code:`-g all` in the preceding initialization command is equivalent to :code:`-g model-converter vgf-lib scenario-runner`.
+The :code:`-g all` in the preceding initialization command is equivalent to :code:`-g model-converter vgf-lib scenario-runner emulation-layer`.
 Some components may also force other components to be included.
 For example, :code:`scenario-runner` automatically includes :code:`vgf-lib` because :code:`vgf-lib` is required.